24-hour campaign ban on BJP's Dilip Ghosh over his Sitalkuchi remarks | Politics

 The Trinamool Congress had approached the Commission against Ghosh.

 The notice cited Ghosh's alleged remarks that ''if someone crosses his limits then you have seen what happened in Sitalkuchi.
 There will be Sitalkuchi in several places.''
-PTI NAB TIR TIR
+In his reply to the notice, Ghosh said ''election-related violence witnessed in West Bengal is distinctive''.

+He alleged in his reply that an environment of fear and intimidation has been created by the leaders of the All India Trinamool Congress jeopardising the conduct of free, fair and peaceful polls.
+As the state party president, it was his solemn duty to stand by his party workers and encourage voters to cast the ballot without fear, Ghosh said, adding that it was never his intention to make any statement which would be in contravention of the model code, the electoral laws or the Indian Penal Code.

+His statement was only directed at the miscreants and anti-socials who create disturbances and negatively impact the maintenance of law and order, he told the panel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)